-Superpipe (T72) Big, ballsy, and the longest pipe in the East.
+Halfpipe (T72) The longest pipe in the East.

-Sunday River's superpipe has 18-foot walls and stretches for 600 feet, making it the longest pipe in the East.
-It's located in the central section of T72, on skier's right.
-It is accessible from Second Mile or Dream Maker and serviced by the North Peak Express and Chondola lifts.
+Sunday River's halfpipe has 18-foot walls and stretches for 600 feet, making it the longest in the East.
+It's located in the central section of T72 and serviced by the North Peak Express and Chondola lifts.

-3D is a progression park with mid-sized features in the upper section and a collection of mid-sized jibs in the lower section.
-Located on North Peak, accessible by riding upper 3D or cutting across from T72.
+3D is a medium-sized park with jumps in the upper section and a collection of jibs and jumps along the center and lower sections.
+Located on North Peak, accessible by riding upper 3D or cutting across Last Mile from T72.

-Who-Ville Who said a beginner park could only enjoyed by beginners?
+Who-Ville Who said a beginner park could only be enjoyed by beginners?

-Who-Ville is designed as a fun park geared toward children and families, complete with super small jump lines, beginner boxes & rails, banked turns, and more rolls than your local bakery.
+Who-Ville is designed as a fun park geared toward children and families, complete with super small jump lines and beginner boxes.
 Who-Ville is located on South Ridge and is serviced by the Chondola, the South Ridge Express, and the North Peak Express lifts.
 Lights line the trail making it available for night skiing.

 Wonderland A snow-feature park for getting your ski legs.